kalleandreasson/scAIentific/scAIentific_Frontend_Test_Scenarios.md

 **Expected Result**: The homepage should load with a welcome sentence, the navigation bar including login, register options, and the logo.

-Here's a refinement of your test cases for the user registration process to ensure clarity and detail.
-These improvements will ensure that the steps are easy to follow, and the expected results are clear, especially regarding error handling for registration issues like email or username conflicts:

 ### TC2.1: User Registration